At a glance

 - Cryopexy is a procedure in which the ophthalmologist uses extreme cold to freeze the retina around the tear.
 This causes the area to swell and forms scar tissue when it heals.
 It is this scar tissue that seals the retina to the wall of the eye.

-- Scleral buckle surgery: The surgeon places a piece of silicone to the sclera (the white portion of the eye) to push the sclera towards the break or tear in the retina, the fluid is drained and the tear is frozen during this process.
+- Scleral buckle surgery: The surgeon places a piece of silicone to the sclera (the white portion of the eye) to push the sclera towards the break or tear in the retina, the fluid is drained, and the tear is frozen during this process.

-- Pneumatic retinopexy: The surgeon injects an air or gas bubble into the center of your eye, to push the retina back in place.
+- Pneumatic retinopexy: The surgeon injects an air or gas bubble into the centre of your eye, to push the retina back in place.
 The tear is then lasered or frozen to seal it up.

 - Vitrectomy: The vitreous is removed from the eye and replaced with a gas bubble which pushes the retina back in place against the wall of the eye keeps allowing it to heal.
 The tear is then repaired by cryosurgery or laser.